-Project Locations

-The 2015-2018 TIP projects are mapped below.
-This map makes it easy to see that projects throughout the Metropolitan Planning Area are programmed in this TIP.
-The map shows only projects in years one through four of this five-year TIP.
+Project Locations The 2015-2018 TIP projects are mapped below.
+This map makes it easy to that projects throughout the Metropolitan Planning Area are programmed in this TIP.
+The map shows only projects in years through four of this fiveyear TIP.
 Projects identified by project sponsors for implementation in the fifth year of this TIP are not shown on the map but their locations are noted in the project table.
-Projects in year five are considered to represent the future planning list of projects, and typically those projects are not yet set in local budgets.
+Projects in year five are considered to the represent future planning list of projects, and typically those projects are not yet set in local budgets.

-A quick look at the map shows that the projects programmed in this TIP are located along state, county and city roads.
+A quick look at the map shows that the projects

+Roadway or Pathway Project Bridge Interchange Interchange Intersection Traffic Signal TE Project Access Management Access Management May project Bridge Control Mayor project Bridge Control Material States of the Contr programmed in this TIP are located along state, county and city roads.
 The project selection processes both at the local government and the MPO levels stress the need to pick projects for funding based on objective factors such as the condition of pavements, deterioration of bridges, need for greater connectivity in the system, and other factors related to transportation planning and engineering.